Did you know you can paint on salt and create beautiful salt paintings? You surely can and it’s awesome!

 - Decide on what you like to create.
-Pick a theme or simply print a templet on your cardboard.
+Pick a theme or simply print a template on your cardboard.

 Step 2: Add Glue

-- Take your liquid glue and either trace the outlines of your printed templet or simply draw a design or picture on your cardboard with it.
+- Take your liquid glue and either trace the outlines of your printed salt painting template or simply draw a design or picture on your cardboard with it.

-- While your glue drawing is still wet use salt and sprinkle salt over it till its thoroughly covered.
+- While your glue drawing is still wet use salt and sprinkle it over the wet glue till it’s thoroughly covered.

 Step 4: Check

 Step 5: Remove extra salt

 - Remove the excess salt from your salt art by gently shaking or blowing it off.

 Step 6: Let it dry

 - Let your salt craft dry.
 Be aware that it takes a while, depending on how thick your child made the lines with liquid glue.

-- When your fall art is fully tried, take a brush, and start applying watercolor to your salt painting by tapping gently.
+- When your fall art is fully tried, take a brush, and start applying watercolor to your salt painting templates by tapping gently.

 Step 8: Enjoy your salt watercolor art

 Step 9: Optional

 - Does your child still want to keep going?
-Let them simply finish watercolor the parts without salt.
-Your painting will appear with a beautiful 3 D effect.
+Let them simply finish watercolor the parts inside your salt drawing.
+Your painting will appear with a beautiful 3-D effect.

-- Any type of cardboard will work but for a better look I recommend using white thick cardboard
+- Any cardboard will work but for a better look I recommend using white thick cardboard

 - I tried this project with clear and white liquid glue.
 For the printed template, I recommend using white glue to cover the ink.

 - To avoid salt all over your room use a baking sheet or any type of pan big enough for your watercolor painting with salt.
 This way the extra salt can stay in one place and not all over your table or floor.

-- We used watercolors for this project but any type of liquid color will do.
+- We used watercolors for this project but any liquid color will do.
 If you don’t have any take a glass, fill it with water, and add food coloring.
 Just make sure to add enough food coloring to keep the color vibrant.